-- Shellfish farmers were responsible for approximately 909 jobs.
+- Shellfish farmers were responsible for approximately 909 jobs

-Massachusetts Division of Marine Fisheries reported that the Massachusetts shellfish aquaculture industry generated more than $6.2 million in 2006.
-At that time, there were more than 350 individuals and companies involved in aquaculture in Massachusetts with nearly 300 as marine shellfish culture enterprises growing primarily Quahogs and American oysters.
+The Massachusetts Division of Marine Fisheries reported that the Massachusetts shellfish aquaculture industry generated more than $6.2 million in 2006.
+At that time, there were more than 350 individuals and companies involved in aquaculture in Massachusetts.
+Nearly 300 of these are marine shellfish culture enterprises growing primarily Quahogs and American oysters.

-Although there are a number of institutions, organizations and government entities involved in the Bay State’s aquaculture industry, the primary trade group working for the industry is the Massachusetts Aquaculture Association.
+Although there are a number of institutions, organizations, and government entities involved in the Bay State’s aquaculture industry, the primary trade group working for the industry is the Massachusetts Aquaculture Association.